Our Favorite Central MA Engagement Photography Locations & Ideas

 - Christmas Tree Farm: It’s always green, year round!

-- Your Local Farm: Support your local farms!
+- Your Local Farm Stand: Support your local farms!
 Just be sure to ask permission first 😉

 - At your favorite, cute coffee shop: Quirky and cozy, local mom and pop shops are a great way to take a quick break to refuel and to catch some local, architectural shots with you in the process.
 As always, be sure to ask permission first.